popsUlfr/steamos-btrfs/README.md

 - `STEAMOS_BTRFS_SDCARD_EXFAT_FORMAT_OPTS`  : flags to pass to `mkfs.exfat` during the format. (the `mkfs.exfat` from `exfatprogs`)
 - `STEAMOS_BTRFS_SDCARD_NTFS_MOUNT_OPTS`    : the ntfs mount options for ntfs formatted SD cards.
 - `STEAMOS_BTRFS_SDCARD_NTFS_FORMAT_OPTS`   : flags to pass to `mkfs.ntfs` during the format.
+- `STEAMOS_BTRFS_SDCARD_COMPATDATA_BIND_MOUNT`: toggle bind mounting the `compatdata/` folder for proton support on fat, exfat, ntfs filesystems.
+Setting to 0 makes it possible to eject the SD card from the Steam client.
 - `STEAMOS_BTRFS_ROOTFS_PACMAN_EXTRA_PKGS`  : additional pacman packages to install into the rootfs separated by spaces (e.g.: "compsize nfs-utils wireguard-tools ...").
 You can install them easily immediately by running the installation script again [`/usr/share/steamos-btrfs/install.sh`](install.sh).

 If you changed the default options and want to reset them or want to benefit from updated default options you can do the following: